 - Neil Armstrong – first man to step on the moon

 - Joe Engle – commander of space shuttle flights

 - William “Pete” Knight – holds world aircraft speed record of 4,520 mph set in 1967

 The first X-15 model known as X-15A-1 (AF Ser.
 No. 56-6670) is on display in the National Air & Space Museum in Washington DC.
 The second model, X-15A-2 (AF Ser.
 No. 56-6671) is at the National Museum of the United States Air Force, near Dayton, Ohio.
-The third model was destroyed in an accident in November 1967, when Michael Adams was killed as the rocket plane went into a spin.
+The third model was destroyed in an accident in November 1967, due to the rocket plane going into a spin.
+Michael Adams was killed.

 In all, the 3 aircraft performed 199 test flights, some reaching altitudes of 62+ miles and speeds over 3,000 mph.

 This audiobook, contains stories of each of the test pilots of the X-15 rocket plane, including comments from ground crew, family and administrators of the program.
 Listen as the humorous and tragic stories are recounted by the many members involved in this program to develop and test this remarkable plane, the X-15.